Keyvanhardani/deepnetz/SECURITY.md

 If you discover a security vulnerability, please report it via [GitHub Issues](https://github.com/Keyvanhardani/deepnetz/issues) with the label `security`.

 Do NOT include exploit details in public issues.
-Email hardani@hotmail.de for sensitive reports.
+Email hello@keyvan.ai for sensitive reports.

 ## Security Design